 The CPLI for our schedule is 1.05, which is good news.
 The schedule is working along at an efficient pace.
 If the CPLI was less than 1.00 we would know an increased efficiency is required to meet the project deadline.
 Again, CPLI is a measure of the realistic possibility of meeting the project deadline.
 The CPLI assessment also flags any schedule that has a CPLI less than 0.95; this indicates a project in trouble.

-The CPLI is a measure of the efficiency required on remaining critical tasks to meet the project deadline.
+The Critical Path Length Index is a measure of the efficiency required on remaining critical tasks to meet the project deadline.
 It is a forward looking measure, unlike the missed task assessment that is retrospective.
 Data input required for CPLI are simply CPL and TF, which can be found by defining a project constraint.
 Not only is CPLI a measure of efficiency, but it also warns when a schedule is in trouble or not meeting the project deadline.
 CPLI values less than 0.95 triggers a flag that the schedule requires further review.